mckaywrigley/level-4-agent-code/README.md

 1. **Set up environment variables**

    - Copy `.env.example` to `.env.local`.
 Provide your `OPENAI_API_KEY` or `ANTHROPIC_API_KEY`.
-   - Optionally define `LLM_PROVIDER` (`openai` or `anthropic`).
+   - (Optional) Define `LLM_PROVIDER` as `"openai"` or `"anthropic"` to choose your model.

 2. **Trigger the Workflow**

    - Go to **Actions** → **AI Agent Flow (Manual)** → **Run workflow**.
-   - Provide a `feature_request` describing what you want built/changed.
+   - Provide a `feature_request` describing the feature/change you want.

 3. **Observe the Workflow**

-   - The workflow logs show the AI planner’s steps.
+   - The workflow logs show how the AI planner breaks your request into steps.
-   - For each step, you’ll see partial code diffs committed.
-   - The partial code review/test generation/fix runs in the logs.
+   - Each step commits partial changes with an AI-based review and test generation/fix cycle.
-   - After all steps, a final full pass is done.
-If everything passes, the PR is marked ready for review.
+   - After the final step, a full suite test is run, and if it passes, the PR is declared “ready for review.”

-4. **Check the PR**
+4. **Check the Pull Request**

-   - GitHub’s Pull Requests section will show a PR from `agent/<feature>` to `main`.
+   - In GitHub’s Pull Requests tab, you’ll see a new PR from `agent/<feature>` to `main`.
-   - You can watch as the AI posts “AI Code Review” and “AI Test Generation” comments for each step’s commit, plus for the final pass.
+   - The AI posts comments about code review and test generation for each commit, plus a final summary.
-   - If you’re happy, you can merge or continue normal dev.
+   - Merge when you’re satisfied, or continue normal development.

 ---

 ## FAQ

 **Q**: Why partial reviews each step?
-**A**: So the AI logic can specifically focus on new changes from each step, rather than re-reviewing the entire PR each time.
+**A**: This allows the AI to focus specifically on newly added changes, making it easier to isolate issues incrementally instead of dealing with a large final diff all at once.

 **Q**: Why a final full PR pass?
-**A**: Ensures everything is tested together, preventing surprises where steps pass individually but break collectively.
+**A**: Ensures comprehensive coverage and prevents discrepancies where individually passing steps could conflict collectively.

 **Q**: Can I do more than 3 fix iterations?
-**A**: Yes, modify `const maxIterations = 3` in the flows to your preferred limit.
+**A**: Yes.
+In the code (e.g., `pr-step-flow.ts` or `commit-step-flow.ts`), change `const maxIterations = 3` to any number you prefer.

-**Q**: What if I need the full file contents for partial commits?
+**Q**: What if I need the entire file content for partial commits?
-**A**: By default, we only fetch partial diffs.
-If you need the entire content, adapt the logic in `compareCommitsForPR(...)` to fetch file contents similarly to `buildPRContext`.
+**A**: Currently, partial commits rely on local `git diff`.
+If full file context is needed, you can customize `compareCommitsForPR(...)` or similar logic to retrieve complete files.

 ---

-Enjoy the multi-step AI agent workflow!
+**Enjoy building your multi-step AI agent workflow!**